 KIDS WILL BE KIDS

 The grass is greening up, the neighbor twin boys are ramming around on their new bicycles, cutting across very soft lawns and leaving furrows.
-Now I understand why my father – who would have turned 96 yesterday (happy birthday, Dad… I miss you) – yelled at the neighbor boy when his Schwinn strayed off the lawn.
+Now I understand why my father – who would have turned 98 this coming Saturday (happy birthday, Dad… I miss you) – yelled at the neighbor boy when his Schwinn strayed off the lawn.

 I try not to complain.
 Kids being everywhere is the point of today’s case.
 They are not great respecters of property lines, they tend toward recklessness, and they’re doggone fast.
 It’s a prescription for disaster.
 What duties do property owners owe the little ankle-biters?

 The Cotes were nice neighbors.
 They let little Chuckie Herrington cut across their yard because there was no sidewalk.
 They did not extend their invitation to the kid to ride his bike in their driveway, but he was a kid, and we know how kids are.
 He did anyway.
 Racing down the drive into the street, the reckless rugrat ran into the side of the Cotes’ car, being driven by Jennifer Cotes at the time.